BellowingMeadows/BellowingMeadows/README.md

 * While creating the gallery page, it became clear that photos could not be enjoyed to the fullest when lining two to a row on mobile devices. **This was rectified by amending the grid system to have one photo take up the full width of the viewport on mobile devices.**

+* Initially my navigation bar began with the link to the Tour dates followed by a link to the Music page.
+However, while evaluating the user stories during development, I realised that it was more important to have the Music page appear as the first option a user could click and changed this accordingly for the final design.

 ### **Surface plane**

 Little Paradise has never had an online presence or brand before the creation of this website, so deciding what kind of aesthetic to employ was not dictated by any pre-existing brand requirements or colour schemes.
 This provided a challenge, but also a great level of creative freedom to work with.